Ted Taylor (singer)

-Theodore Taylor (February 16, 1934 – October 23, 1987) was an American blues singer.
+Theodore Taylor (February 16, 1933 – October 23, 1987), also known as Ivory Lucky, was an American soul singer.

 Biography

 Taylor was born in Okmulgee, Oklahoma, and moved to California in 1952.
 He became a member of the Mighty Clouds of Joy gospel group, before joining the Santa Monica Soul Seekers as a tenor singer.
 In 1955, the Soul Seekers approached Maxwell Davis at Modern Records for a recording deal, and he persuaded them to concentrate on secular R&B music.
 The same group recorded as both The Cadets on Modern and The Jacks on the subsidiary RPM label.
 Taylor sang lead vocals on The Cadets' "Do You Wanna Rock (Hey Little Girl)" and "I Cry" and also on The Jacks' "Away" and "My Darling."
 He did not appear on The Cadets' biggest hit, "Stranded In The Jungle" in 1955; for that session, he was replaced by Prentice Moreland.

 Taylor left the group, and recorded two singles on Melatone Records in 1957 with the Bob Reed orchestra on which he was credited for contractual reasons as "Ivory Lucky".
-Over the next seven years, he recorded singles for a succession of labels including Ebb, Duke, Top Rank International, Laurie (where several of his records were credited to Austin Taylor), Warwick, Gold Eagle, Soncraft, and Apt.
+Over the next seven years, he recorded singles for a succession of labels including Ebb, Duke, Top Rank International, Laurie, Warwick, Gold Eagle, Soncraft, and Apt.

 He was influenced by such singers as Little Willie John, Clyde McPhatter and Jackie Wilson.
 At Duke, he made the first recording of the ballad "Be Ever Wonderful" in 1959.
 Although he had several regional hits, and released an album, Ted Taylor Sings, on Warwick in 1963, he did not achieve national commercial success until his 1965 recording on Okeh Records of "Stay Away From My Baby" reached number 14 on the Billboard R&B chart and number 99 on the pop chart, his only national pop chart entry.
 He also released three albums on Okeh, Be Ever Wonderful (1963), Blues & Soul (1965) and Ted Taylor's Greatest Hits (1966).

-After further singles on Okeh, Epic, Atco and Jewel, Taylor signed for the Ronn label in 1967.
+After further singles on Okeh, Epic, Atco and Jewel, Taylor worked with Ronn label in 1967.
 He remained on the label for seven years, and had several further R&B chart hits including "It's Too Late" (1969), "Something Strange is Going On in My House" (1970), and "How's Your Love Life Baby" (1971).
 He also issued several albums, including You Can Dig It! and Taylor Made on Ronn.
 His final chart hit: "Steal Away", was issued on the Alarm label of Shreveport, Louisiana in 1976.
 He continued to record on his own Solpugids and SPG labels until his death.

 Taylor died in a car crash in Lake Charles, Louisiana in 1987, aged 53.